alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 Direction and Speed
 ~~~~~~~~~~~~~~~~~~~

-The two DC motors on the left side are wired to the dedicated PWM channels in pairs.
-This means that PWM channels can control rotation speed and direction of DC motors in pairs (i.e. left and right side).
+The pairs of DC motors on the left side are wired to the dedicated PWM channels.
+This means that *ESP32-C3 Breadboard DevBoard* can control rotation speed and direction of DC motors in pairs only (i.e. left and right side).
-Consequently, only four PWM channels are required for controlling the direction of the RC car.
+Consequently, only four PWM channels are used for controlling the direction of the RC car.
-Based on this constraint, the RC car can only move front, back, and rotate left and right.
-Any other movements are not possible (i.e. diagonal).
+Based on this constraint, the RC car can only move front, back, and turn/rotate left and right.
+Any other movements are not possible (i.e. diagonal or sideways).

 A pair of PWM channels are required for defining rotation speed and direction of the DC motors on each side.
 In particular, **GPIO6** and **GPIO5** provide PWM to the left- and right- side DC motors to rotate in a **clockwise** direction.
 Similarly, **GPIO4** and **GPIO7** provide PWM to the left- and right- side DC motors to rotate in a **counter-clockwise** direction.
 Changing PWM on each channel determines the speed and direction of the RC car.

+The following images illustrate various PWM duty cycles recorded by oscilloscope.

 .. raw:: html